cakephp/docs/en/elasticsearch.rst

 Document Objects
 ================

-Like the ORM, the Elasticsearch ODM uses :doc:`/orm/entities` like classes.
+Like the ORM, the Elasticsearch ODM uses :doc:`/orm/entities`-like classes.
 The base class you should inherit from is ``Cake\ElasticSearch\Document``.
 Document classes are found in the ``Model\Document`` namespace in your application or plugin::